har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 * PCB design intended to be integrated with an off-the-shelf, cheap single-cell 18650 power bank case.
 * Option for Bluetooth transmission of LK8EX1 sentences using an HM-11 module.
 So you can use XCTrack or other flight instrument software on a smartphone/tablet and get accurate barometric pressure, barometric altitude and climbrate/sinkrate data.
-* Optional  high-current push-pull drive with L9110S with conventional loudspeakers for higher volume.
+* Optional  high-current push-pull drive using L9110S with conventional loudspeakers for higher volume.
 * Optional torch/lantern mode using a 0.5W white led with variable dimming and SOS flasher.
 * Optional motion alarm mode (helps to have the loudspeaker drive components populated)
 * Over-the-air (OTA) firmware updates with the unit acting as WiFi access point and webpage server.
 If you have an updated